 To succeed in this, you will need to arm yourself with some patience, but the hot beard you will have in the end is all worth it.

-What Is a Stubble Trimmer and What Does It Do?
+What Is the Best Stubble Trimmer and What Does It Do?

 Just as its name suggests, it’s a trimmer explicitly designed for stubble beards.
 When used correctly, it cuts just the right amount of facial hair.